vjebelev/sse_phoenix_pubsub/README.md

 # SsePhoenixPubsub

-I needed a way to stream to event source events and at first tried to use the sse + event_bus package by Mustafa Turan (https://github.com/mustafaturan/sse) but it turned out to not be a good fit for my project (main reason being that we have to deal with a large number of dynamically generated topics and event bus uses atoms for channel names, a limited number of which is available, and not garbage collected either).
+I needed a way to stream to event source events and at first tried to use the sse + event_bus package by Mustafa Turan (https://github.com/mustafaturan/sse) but it turned out to not be a good fit for my project (main reason being that we have to deal with a large number of dynamically generated topics and event bus uses atoms for channel names, a limited number of which is available).
 I then looked at the Phoenix PubSub which turned out to be a great fit as it's already used internally by Phoenix for streaming to websockets.
 So this package is a product of hacking Mustafa's project and replacing event bus with Phoenix PubSub.

 ## Installation